Temp-insta/tic-tac-toe/README.md

 You can even play it online on web : [web link](https://tictactoe-online-game.netlify.app/)

+Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 For flutter packages run: pub get  && to run flutter project run : flutter run  or in vscode click on run from the banner and click on run without debugging or start degugging.

-#For flutter packages run: pub get  && to run flutter project run : flutter run  or in vscode click on run from the banner and click on run without debugging or start degugging.
+For flutter packages run: pub get  && to run flutter project run : flutter run  or in vscode click on run from the banner and click on run without debugging or start degugging.

-# for packages of server go in server directory and run npm i or npm install.
+For packages of server go in server directory and '''sh run npm i or npm install '''.